 The distance between the two capitals is about 90 kilometers, a journey that takes 2 hours to give or take.

 To get a ticket, simply walk up to the counter and tell them you’d like to travel to Pristina (or Skopje, depending on the direction you’re going to).
 Prices tend to vary but don’t typically exceed €10 for a one-way trip.
 Often, they’re much lower.

 This journey involves a border crossing, which sometimes is a pain in the butt in the Balkans.
 However, nowadays, most Balkan border crossings are a breeze.
-When you travel from Skopje to Pristina by bus, you shouldn’t have to spend more than about 10 minutes at the checkpoint, provided that you have a valid passport, of course.
+When you travel from Skopje to Pristina by bus, you shouldn’t have to spend more than 10 minutes at the checkpoint, provided that you have a valid passport.

 Skopje To Pristina By Train

 If you’re a massive fan of railroad travel, you also can travel from Skopje to Pristina by train.
 However, unlike the numerous daily bus departures, there’s only one train from Skopje to Kosovo per day and vice versa.